Arnold Denker

 Arnold Sheldon Denker (February 21, 1914 – January 2, 2005) was an American chess player and author.
 He was U.S. champion in 1944 and 1946.
 In later years he served in various chess organizations, receiving recognition from the United States Chess Federation, including in 2004 the highest honor, "Dean of American Chess".

-Rising star
+Early life and education

 Denker was born on February 21, 1914, in the Bronx, New York City, in an Orthodox Jewish family.
-According to Denker himself, he learned chess in 1923 watching his elder brothers play, but took up the game seriously only in his freshman year in Theodore Roosevelt High School, where his schoolmates played for a nickel a game in the cafeteria.
-After steadily losing his milk money for a long time, Denker discovered former world chess champion Emanuel Lasker's book Common Sense in Chess in the school library, studied the book, and soon "the nickels came pouring back with interest".
+According to Denker himself, he learned chess in 1923 watching his elder brothers play, but took up the game seriously only in his freshman year in Theodore Roosevelt High School, where his schoolmates played for a nickel a game in the cafeteria; after regularly losing his milk money, Denker discovered Emanuel Lasker's Common Sense in Chess in the school library, studied it, and soon "the nickels came pouring back with interest".

 Denker was a promising boxer in his early years.
 He first gained attention in chess by winning the New York City individual interscholastic championship in 1929 at age 15.

-In the next decade he established himself as a leading rival to Samuel Reshevsky, Reuben Fine, and Isaac Kashdan as the strongest U.S. chess player.
-His first really strong international event was Syracuse, New York 1934, where Reshevsky won convincingly, with Denker placing just behind him.
+Denker graduated from New York University in the 1930s.